stanac/LiteApiWeb/LiteApiWeb/Content/Docs/200_parameter_retrieving.md

 - Header
 - DI container

-If you like to be explicite, you can use on parameter level one of the attributes:
+If you like to be explicit, you can use on parameter level one of the attributes:

 - `LiteApi.Attributes.FromQueryAttribute` (previously in v <= 0.7.2 `FromUrlAttribute`)
 - `LiteApi.Attributes.FromRouteAttribute`